 Some argue that we shouldn't consider spending billions on space travel while there are so many problems on Earth.
 The world would probably be a better place if we applied that sort of reasoning to many things, but it seems unfair to single out space travel and not, for example, events like the Olympics.
 The 2012 Summer Olympics are estimated to cost about $17 billion.
 If it costs this much every four years from now on, then the twenty-year Mars One budget is spent every eight years.

 As with the Olympics, some of this money will be used to provide jobs for the potentially hundreds of thousands of people involved.
-A manned mission to Mars would also have the advantage of developing new technology that could help people on Earth, particularly since the astronauts must be self-sufficient.
+A crewed mission to Mars would also have the advantage of developing new technology that could help people on Earth, particularly since the astronauts must be self-sufficient.

-Some argue that manned space travel is still a waste of money because it's cheaper to send robotic probes.
+Some argue that crewed space travel is still a waste of money because it's cheaper to send robotic probes.
 Yet robotic probes are not as good at gathering data as humans.
 Humans are more mobile, and have the advantage of being able to recognise objects and think critically.
 And even if they weren't, there are other benefits to human exploration than data gathering, that is why we have explored as much of the Earth as possible.

-Perhaps the biggest worry is that a manned mission to Mars will contaminate the Martian surface with bacteria.
+Perhaps the biggest worry is that a crewed mission to Mars will contaminate the Martian surface with bacteria.
 These may kill any native life forms, and destroy geologically interesting sites.
 This would mean that we'd never know if life evolved independently on Mars.
 One response to this is that Mars has probably already been contaminated by bacteria from Earth since meteors can transport them there.
 However, this does not address another worry, that if life does exist on Mars, then it may be hazardous to humans.

 While some argue that people should not go to Mars because they will contaminate it, others argue that we should not go until we can completely terraform it, potentially destroying all native life.
 This is because Mars cannot offer people the same quality of life as the Earth while all life forms must live under layers of sand, and people cannot go outside without protection from the air pressure and toxic atmosphere.